TRUMPF-IoT/cdeDocs/docs/TheBook/TechnologyTutorial.md

     }
     ```

-    > You can also put both ThingSpecializationParameters into a single .cdeanswer file.

-5) Now copy these 3 files into the ClientBin/config folder.
-If this folder does not exist, just create it.
+3) Now copy the .cdeanswer file into the ClientBin/config folder.

-6) Start your project again and you will see that during the startup a new "Microsoft.com" D-Thing was created.
+4) Start your project again and you will see that during the startup a new "Microsoft.com" D-Thing was created.

     > Delete one or both D-Things, or wipe the entire Node by deleting the ClientBin/cache directory: You will see both D-Things re-created when you start/restart the Node.

-    > If you want to delete a D-Thing, you can either do this in the Plugin Dashboard and "List of Things" table, or directly in The Thing Registry
+> Advanced Scenarios: You can also remove the "ThingSpecializationParameters" section from the .cdeconfig file and put it into it's own 'Google DNS.google.cdeanswer' file: that turns the .cdeconfig into a template file, with each answer file creating a D-Thing instances.
+A .cdeanswer file can also contain parameters for multiple things.
+This gives you flexiblity to structure your configuration files.

 > Note for Plug-in Developers: In order for the Configuration Export to work, you have to annotate your D-Thing class to indicate which properties are configuration vs. data vs. internal state.
 How this can be done is explained in the [Sensor Pipeline document](../Concepts/SensorPipelineModel.md).